derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 He is [asked what that means](https://twitter.com/MrChrisEllis/status/890989482522136576?s=20) but doesn't reply.

+#### 17 August 2017

+A Github issue is created for Bitcoin.org titled ["Copay malware to be removed"](https://github.com/bitcoin-dot-org/bitcoin.org/issues/1750) accuses BitPay of fraud for supporting Segwit 2X.

+>Since Copay has decided to commit fraud by listing btc1 as Bitcoin and confuse users, it should be removed from the wallet page as it is now malware.

+Another related issue is titled ["Remove copay from the "Choose your Wallet" page."](https://github.com/bitcoin-dot-org/bitcoin.org/issues/1751)

+Theymos then [bans BitPay services and all mentions from Bitcoin.org](https://github.com/bitcoin-dot-org/bitcoin.org/pull/1752) for supporting Segwit 2X in a pull-request the same day.

+>BitPay is fraudulently passing off btc1 as Bitcoin software to which people are required to upgrade.
+This is highly unethical and a violation of the bitcoin.org hard fork policy.
+Therefore, this pull request removes from bitcoin.org any references to BitPay and their software/services Copay and Bitcore.

+A Bitcoin miner who goes by checksum0 points out that [BitPay is one of the best wallets and they are simply keeping their agreement to support Segwit 2X.](https://github.com/bitcoin-dot-org/bitcoin.org/pull/1752#issuecomment-323240995)

+>You guys are discussing removing the most user-friendly wallet because they don't want to break an agreement they agreed on?

+Another commenter says that they will have to [ban almost everyone then from Bitcoin.org.](https://github.com/bitcoin-dot-org/bitcoin.org/pull/1752#issuecomment-323257363)

+>If Bitcoin.org is going to remove segwit2x supporters, why stop at Bitpay?
+They would need to remove from here: https://bitcoin.org/en/exchanges
+>
+> - Xapo
+> - All Chinese Exchanges
+> - The biggest japanese exchange
+> - Both US specific exchanges
+> - The only south american exchange
+> - The biggest mexican exchange
+> - Ripio
+> - All Middle Eastern exchanges
+>
+>Plus any exchanges that choose to follow the most PoW chain, so most likely at least half of the rest if not more.
+>
+>And if Bitpay and Coinbase aren't supported, you might as well remove the links to merchants accepting Bitcoin, since that's most of them.

 #### 22 August 2017

 Bitcoin Core developer Eric Lombrozo calls the Segwit 2x initiatve an 'cyberattack' on Bitcoin and [threatens legal and technical action against it.](https://lists.linuxfoundation.org/pipermail/bitcoin-segwit2x/2017-August/000259.html)